+A = Gross internal floor space of all affordable dwellings in square metres

+B = Total gross internal floor space of all dwellings in square metres

+C= Total management fee"

-- A = Gross internal floor space area of the individual unit in sqm - B = Total gross internal floor space of all dwellings in sqm - C = Total management fee - 2.10.13The Council will also consider any alternative arrangements which achieve the same outcome of not imposing a disproportionate burden on occupiers of affordable housing.
+2.10.13The Council will also consider any alternative arrangements which achieve the same outcome of not imposing a disproportionate burden on occupiers of affordable housing.

-2.11.0 Design, distribution and construction of affordable housing (Policy ENV3, SD1 and SD2, and ENV1, 2, 6 to 9)
+2.11.0 Design, distribution and construction of affordable housing (Policy ENV3, SD1 and SD2, and ENV1, 2, 64 to 9)

 2.11.1 The Council is committed to securing good design, including sustainable design and construction, in all development proposals through Policy ENV3 of the plan.
 Policy SD1 of the plan seeks to contribute to the achievement of sustainable development.
 Policy SD2 supports the move to a low carbon future and the Craven Climate Emergency Strategic Plan 2020 to 2030 (January 2020) provides the latest position of the Council on meeting the challenge of climate change.
 (See paragraphs 2.11.10 to 2.11.12 below for more details).
+Policies ENV1, 2, 4 to 9 of the plan set out the council's approach to assessing new development against other design issues.
+Respectively these policies ensure that, where relevant, proposals take account of the countryside and landscape; heritage; biodiversity; green infrastructure; flood risk; land and air quality; water resources, water quality and groundwater: and renewable energy.